CompTIA Certification Guide

 CompTIA Network+

-The A+ certification is an excellent place to start for many IT workers.
+The A+ certification is an excellent starting point for many IT professionals.
 While the A+ certification is encouraged, you can go ahead to the CompTIA Network+ certification if you have the necessary experience and don't feel the need for the A+.
 It's designed for people with at least nine months of networking experience.
-Networking technologies, media, topologies, security, installation and setup, and troubleshooting of common wired and wireless network devices must be familiar to the candidate.
+The candidate must be familiar with networking technologies, media, topologies, security, installation and setup, and troubleshooting of common wired and wireless network devices.

 CompTIA Security+